The City Assessor has three major duties:

 The Assessor's primary responsibility is to determine the fair market value of property.
 This ensures taxpayers contribute a fair share of support for the community services received.

 For these services to continue, other agencies, as well as the City, must levy taxes.
 The other taxing jurisdictions include the Madison Public Schools, Dane County, and the Madison Area Technical College.
 State laws define the powers of these taxing jurisdictions and the kinds of properties that are exempt from taxes.
 Taxes levied by these other jurisdictions are included in the annual tax bill for properties in the City.

 Each year the governing bodies of the various taxing agencies propose budgets for the next year.
 To finance the expenditures in the budget, they total all expected sources of revenue such as state aids and shared taxes, license fees, and tuition.
 This is subtracted from the estimated expenditures.
 The remainder, which is the total amount to be collected through property taxes, is called the "tax levy."
 The amount of the tax levy for the City of Madison depends on the size of the City budget, which is determined by the Common Council.
 The levy is raised by multiplying the value of all the property in the City by a percentage, called the tax rate.
 The rate is the same for all property owners.
 When this tax rate is applied to the value of all the taxable property in the City, it will total the exact amount of money needed for the levy to help finance expenses.

 The tax rate is calculated by simply dividing the amount of taxes needed by the total assessed value of all taxable property in the City.

 Tax Rate = Levy ÷ Total Assessed Value

-Once the rate is set, the assessed value of your property is used to determine your portion of the levy.
-The tax rate when multiplied by the assessed value of your property, equals what you owe in taxes -- your tax bill.
+Once the rate is set, the assessed value of your property is used to determine the portion of the levy.
+The tax rate when multiplied by the assessed value of the property, equals what is owed in taxes -- the tax bill.
 The tax rate is often expressed in terms of dollars per thousand, or as a "mill rate."